 All of the Cybis bunnies were open (non-limited) editions.
 Despite the fact that there were no less than 47 (!) named sculptures, that tally derived from only 14 distinct molds.
 The population explosion came from the multitude of decorative variants produced from most of those molds; in fact, only six of those 14 molds did not engender a “spinoff.”

 I have sorted the bunnies according to the introduction year of the original design; the variants, if any, appear directly below.

 The very first Cybis bunny was Mr. Snowball who appeared in 1962 .
 He is 4” high and was the least expensive item in the Cybis line at that time: only $7.50.
-Cybis continued to offer him through every year of their existence, at a steadily rising pricepoint: $15 in 1967, $50 in 1982, $70 in 1988, and finally for $99 on their 2008 website.
+Cybis continued to offer him through every year of their existence, at a steadily rising pricepoint: $15 in 1967, $50 in 1982, $70 in 1988, and finally for $99.

 This floral-decorated Mr. Snowball is an artist’s proof, and reminds me of the decoration on the 1940s Cordey cats.

 Muffet, introduced in 1976 at $85, is one of the bunnies that (to my knowledge) never had a variant.
 S/he is 3.25” high and was retired before 1982.

 On the other hand (paw?)
 Pat-a-Cake, introduced in 1977 in color as shown at $90, has three known iterations.
 He is 4.5” high.

 Cybis introduced a white version of Pat-a-Cake in 1978 as a new named sculpture called Bisquit at $60; by 1983 the retail price had risen to $95.
 The second photo demonstrates how the two vary only in coloration.
 Both of these colorways were retired between 1982 and 1988.